softmagnet/tp/docs/DeveloperGuide.md

       3. Note that 'Amber' comes _before_ 'Zebra'
    2. Sort students: `sort name desc`.
    3. Expected: `Sorted students based on name in desc direction` message shown, 'Zebra' now comes _before_ 'Amber' in the Student list.

-### Deleting a person

 ### Removing Student(s) from a class
 1. Removing a student from a class that doesn't currently exist
 2. Removing a student from a class that has no student

-   1. Prerequisites: List all persons using the `list` command.
-Multiple persons in the list.

-   2. Test case: `delete 1`<br>
-      Expected: First contact is deleted from the list.
-Details of the deleted contact shown in the status message.
-Timestamp in the status bar is updated.

-   3. Test case: `delete 0`<br>
-      Expected: No person is deleted.
-Error details shown in the status message.
-Status bar remains the same.

-   4. Other incorrect delete commands to try: `delete`, `delete x`, `...` (where x is larger than the list size)<br>
-      Expected: Similar to previous.

-2. _{ more test cases …​ }_

 ## Saving data